Whiteness Won't Protect Meghan Markle

-During Oprah’s Interview, Meghan Markle Shared The Moment She Realized Whiteness Wouldn’t Protect Her
+During Oprah’s Interview, Meghan Markle Shared The Moment She Realised Whiteness Wouldn’t Protect Her

 There were gasps on gasps.
 Bombshell after bombshell.
 Enough explosive comments to keep the world rapt and Twitter ablaze for two straight hours.
 And yet, after all the incendiary revelations, it was a moment near the end of Meghan Markle and Prince Harry’s sit down with Oprah Winfrey that hit me hardest.